 i Development of renewable energy

-While the Flemish green power certificates and CHP certificates are awarded on the basis of the green electricity generated (corrected by a banding factor), the Brussels and the Walloon green power certificates are awarded on the basis of carbon dioxide savings.
+While the Flemish green power certificates and CHP certificates are awarded on the basis of the green electricity generated (corrected by a banding factor), the Brussels and the Walloon green power certificates are awarded on the basis of CO2 savings.

 ii Energy efficiency and conservation

-Rational energy use (or energy efficiency) falls under the legislative powers of the regions, but the federal government provides the regions with supporting measures.
+Rational energy use (or energy efficiency) falls under the legislative powers of the regions, but the federal government provides the regions with supporting measures on this.
 The allocation of legislative powers in the field of energy has made it necessary to organise a consultation between the regions and the federal government.
 This consultation takes place as part of the Inter-ministerial Conference for Economy and Energy.

-EU Member States must report annually on the progress they have achieved towards their national energy efficiency targets.
+EU countries must report annually the progress they have achieved towards their national energy efficiency targets.

-The Buildings Directive3 has been transposed into law by all three Belgian regions.
+The Buildings Directive 2010/31/EU (as amended) has been transposed into law by all three Belgian regions.
 Increased energy performance for buildings is promoted by the regions through energy premium schemes and through certain fiscal measures.
 Each region has its own variety of schemes and measures for energy efficiency.

 iii Technological developments

-The value of green certificates depends on the technology that is used to generate the renewable energy.
+The value of the green certificates depends on the technology that is used to generate the renewable energy.
 Technologies that have become common, such as onshore wind turbines and solar panels, receive fewer euros per MW than more advanced technologies.
-Innovations may also benefit from premiums and investment subsidies under certain circumstances and conditions.
+Innovations may, under certain circumstances and conditions, also benefit from premiums and investment subsidies.

-Following the potential from the geothermal energy projects in north-east Belgium, the Flemish legislature has amended the Decree of 8 May 2009 on Deep Subsoil.
-More particularly, a licencing system has been introduced for prospecting and extracting geothermal energy.
+Following the potential from the geothermal energy projects in the north-east of Belgium, the Flemish legislature has amended the Decree of 8 May 2009 on Deep Subsoil.
+More particularly, a licensing system has been introduced for prospecting and extracting geothermal energy.
 The licence holder is given real rights, including expropriation rights, if necessary, for building the necessary infrastructure for its geothermal activities.
-Although the text has been ratified by the Flemish parliament, the amended Decree has not yet entered into force.
 The Flemish legislature has also introduced a guarantee to cover the geothermal risk, which should foster the development of geothermal energy.

-Smart metering technology is expected to be rolled out gradually in Flanders in the coming years.
-No regional initiatives are currently undertaken for Wallonia or the Brussels Capital Region.
+Smart metering technology is expected to be gradually rolled out in the coming years.

 The year in review

 Since the nuclear reactors in Belgium have experienced technical issues (for example, cracks in the concrete walls), they have regularly been offline for maintenance in the past few years.
-In 2014, Belgium introduced a winter reserve obliging certain production installations that are no longer in the market (i.e., that are shut down and awaiting deconstruction) to be on standby in case of an electricity shortage.
-This winter reserve shall be replaced by a fully fledged capacity mechanism, subject to a decision by the EU Commission on compatibility with the EU state aid rules.
+In 2014, Belgium introduced a winter reserve obliging certain production installations that are no longer in the market (e.g., that are shut down and awaiting deconstruction) to be on stand-by in case of an electricity shortage.
+This winter reserve shall been replaced by a fully fledged capacity mechanism, subject to a decision by the EU Commission on compatibility with the EU state aid rules.

-On the gas market, the gradual depletion of the Groningen natural gas field has prompted the Netherlands government to completely phase out low-calorific natural gas exports to Belgium and France between 2024 and 2030 and to Germany between 2020 and 2030.
-In view of this situation, Belgium is preparing to switch to natural gas from other sources (high-calorific natural gas, or H-gas).
-Synergrid, the federation of electricity and gas system operators, has drawn up a technical methodology and a road map for this, which were discussed with the federal authorities, the CREG and the regions in early 2016.
-Fluxys Belgium has developed the Synergrid road map as part of its 10-year investment plan and is on track to complete the conversion on schedule in 2029.
+On the gas market, the gradual depletion of the Groningen natural gas field has prompted the Dutch government to completely phase out low calorific natural gas exports to Belgium and France between 2024 and 2030 and to Germany between 2020 and 2030.
+In view of this situation, Belgium is preparing to switch to natural gas from other sources (high calorific natural gas, or H-gas).

 Conclusions and outlook